Sjogren's neglect I - introduction

 Sjogren’s does not cause ____ (fill in the blank with a common systemic Sjogren’s feature).

 These statements harm patients.
 Downplaying the seriousness of Sjogren’s based on long-outdated thinking leaves many patients feeling hopeless that they will find help.
 Some would even call this medical gaslighting.
 Dismissive comments erode trust, not just in one provider, but in the medical system overall.
-While the lack of training of non-rheumatology providers is problematic, it is even more disconcerting that so many rheumatologists are unwilling or unable to provide good Sjogren’s care.
+While the lack of training of non-rheumatology providers is problematic, it is even more disconcerting that so many rheumatologists are unwilling or unable to provide comprehensive Sjogren’s care that reflects the systemic nature of the disease.
 Many remain unaware that Clinical Practice Guidelines exist, along with other wonderful resources from the Sjogren’s Foundation.